About ITS Standards

 Application areas are deployment-oriented categories that focus on commonly deployed ITS services or systems.
 Application areas provide a starting point for identifying the ITS standards and other resources (e.g., case studies, lessons learned) that may be relevant to a specific type of deployment.

-The National ITS Architecture is divided into interface classes, which are further subdivided into application areas.
+The National ITS Reference Architecture, also known as ARC-IT, is divided into interface classes, which are further subdivided into application areas.
 Interface classes are defined by the type of system at each end of the communications path: center, field, vehicle, and traveler.
 An application area within the center-to-field interface class would include bidirectional communication between a center-type system (e.g., traffic management center) communicating with a field-type system (e.g., roadway equipment).

 To determine which standards may be applicable, first identify the interface class for which you are looking for a standard, then find the application area within that interface class that best describes the project component.
 Use the table below to learn more about application areas and associated standards.